Personality-aware Human-centric Multimodal Reasoning: A New Task, Dataset and Baselines: Conclusion

-To further solve the lack of personality annotation in real-life scenes, we introduce an extended task called Personality-predicted HMR, and propose the corresponding method.
+In this work, we introduce a new Personality-aware Human-centric Multimodal Reasoning (PHMR) task ($T^1$) and construct a new dataset, PHMRD, based on six television shows.
+The experimental results indicate that incorporating personality information enhances the performance of human-centric multimodal reasoning.
+Moreover, an ablation study reveals that three distinct personality traits contribute to varying degrees of performance improvement.
+To further solve the lack of personality annotation in real-life scenes, we introduce an extended task called Personality-predicted Human-centric Multimodal Reasoning ($T^2$).
 The experimental results show that our method can accurately predict personality, and achieves satisfactory multimodal reasoning performance without relying on personality annotations.

-In the future, we plan to increase the scale of PHMRD dataset and concentrate on incorporating personality into other multimodal reasoning datasets.
-Furthermore, we will investigate the impact brought by personality on more human-centric tasks.